 Once complete, the building will stand at least 3,280 feet tall, and was designed by Adrian Smith + Gordon Gill Architecture of Chicago.
 It is part of the larger development, Jeddah Economic City, and will be the first structure in the world to reach the one-kilometer-high mark (the original design was to be one-mile-high (1.6 km), but the geology of the area was not suitable for that height).

-The project comes with a (literally) high-minded pedigree: Adrian Smith designed Burj Khalifa while at Skidmore, Owings, and Merrill.
-And like the Burj Khalifa, the final height of the project is undisclosed.
+The project comes with a high-minded pedigree: Adrian Smith designed Burj Khalifa while at Skidmore, Owings, and Merrill.
+Like the Burj Khalifa, the final height of the project is undisclosed.
 This recalls the height wars in New York City in the last century, when the top of the Chrysler Building was kept hidden until its final debut, in order to beat out the Manhattan Trust Building.

 Height wars aside, we’ve gathered some top pieces of trivia that illustrate why Jeddah Tower will be truly awe-inspiring once it is finally complete, and more than just a big building: